iMissile/Self.Writing/Notes/python_lang.md

 - COOL!
 [Marimo](https://marimo.io/) is an open-source reactive notebook for Python — reproducible, Git-friendly, AI-native, SQL built-in, executable as a script, shareable as an app.

+# 10.07.2025
+- [faiss-cpu](https://pypi.org/project/faiss-cpu/). Это вместо `faiss`.
+A library for efficient similarity search and clustering of dense vectors.

 # 25.06.2025
 ## Python & Excel
 - [Fast xlsx parsing with Python](https://www.adimian.com/blog/fast-xlsx-parsing-with-python/), 4 September 2019.
 XML + XSLT